vatsaaa/mcpoax/mcpoax.md

 ### B. Existing Implementation Evidence

-The theoretical possibility of OpenAPI-based AI integration has been conclusively proven through multiple production implementations and academic research, demonstrating that MCP's functionality can be achieved through standard API enhancement rather than protocol replacement.
+The theoretical possibility of OpenAPI-based AI integration has been conclusively proven through multiple production implementations and academic research, demonstrating that MCP functionality can be achieved through standard API enhancement rather than protocol replacement.

 #### Academic Research Validation